 Since 2010, Brian is a member of Brass 5.
 This ensemble is in residence for Roanoke County (Virginia) Schools and has performed educational programs throughout Virginia.
 Brass 5 has been included in the Virginia Commission for the Arts Arts-in-Education Residency Program and has been nominated for the "Governor's Award for the Arts."
 Brass 5 members are Yamaha Performing Artists and are affiliated with the Virginia Commission for the Arts.

-Mr. Quakenbush was named “Teacher of the Year” at Cave Spring high school his inaugural year and has been named to the Marquis "Who's Who in America", and the "Who's Who in Teaching" five times and presented the President's Citation for the Governor's School for Visual and Performing Arts six times.
+Mr. Quakenbush was named “Teacher of the Year” at Cave Spring high school his inaugural year and has been named to the "Who's Who in Teaching" five times and presented the President's Citation for the Governor's School for Visual and Performing Arts six times.
 Mr. Quakenbush is a member of Virginia Music Educator National Conference (MENC and NaFME), National Band Association, alumni member of Phi Mu Alpha Music Fraternity and National Educators Association (NEA), member of the Jazz Educator's Network (JEN) and the Association of Supervision and Curriculum Development (ASCD).
 Mr. Quakenbush continues to adjudicate and guest conducted at numerous honor and District and state band events throughout Virginia, North Carolina and Tennessee.
 Brian is featured on two recording that can be found on Spotify and iTunes.
 The Vosbien-Magee Big Band “Come and Get it,” and “Chris White and Pandemusicum.”
-He has performed locally and regionally with such musicians as James Taylor, Lionel Richie, Chris Vadala, and John D’earth.
+He has performed locally and regionally with such musicians as James Taylor, Carl Anderson, Annie Moses Band, Lionel Richie, Chris Vadala, and John D’earth.
 In 2018, Brian completed his Master's Degree in Instructional Design and Technology through Virginia Tech.

 Chris McDilda is currently the Director of Bands at Cave Spring Middle School and Assistant Marching Band Director at Cave Spring High School.
 Chris has a Bachelor’s of Music Education from Radford University.
 Prior to his appointment at Cave Spring, he spent 10 years in Mecklenburg County, VA at Park View Middle and High Schools.
 During his tenure at Park View, his bands consistently received top honors in both marching and concert assessments throughout the state of Virginia.
 Chris has received nominations for Teacher of the Year by his colleagues and has been recognized as “Most Influential Teacher” each year by several members of his graduating seniors.
 Bands under his direction have earned Virginia Honor Band status on multiple occasions.
 His former students have performed in the All-Virginia Band and Orchestra, US Army All-American Marching Band, Drum Corps International, and top collegiate ensembles.